MarkAZhang/react-webpack-express-skeleton/README.md

 # react-webpack-express-skeleton
-Basic skeleton for front-end static application with React, Webpack, and Express.
+Basic skeleton for web application with React, Webpack, and Express.

 This is my basic set-up that I use to quickly bootstrap personal projects.